pandaslab-dev/pandaslides/README.md

 # PandaSlides

 Realtime browser-based presentation control for an operator screen, audience display, and stage confidence monitor.
+Orignally built for my personal volunteer church work, and to experiment with more non-artisinal development (Agents, claude, etc(

 ## Why I built it

 I built PandaSlides to explore a simpler live presentation workflow for churches, events, and performances while learning how to coordinate multiple synchronized screens in realtime.
 The project let me design both the editing experience and the live-output system instead of depending on a heavyweight existing presentation tool.

+For this project, I made an attempt to utilize Codex and Claude to improve the front-end from my original design.
+Slowly trying to improve my trust of these models, as I know tasks will sometimes be handed off.

 ## Tech stack